 My go-to way to prepare turkey is usually butter rubbed skin with salt, pepper and herbs like rosemary, thyme and sage.
-This year, I took some help from Kikkoman® Traditionally Brewed Soy Sauce to take my turkey to the next level because it’s not just for Asian recipes and marinades.
-Kikkoman® Soy Sauce brings that special ‘umami’ taste to the glaze and gives it that sweet/salty balance which makes it a key ingredient for your holiday cooking.
+This year, I took some help fromSoy Sauce that brings a special ‘umami’ taste to the glaze and gives it that sweet/salty balance which makes it a key ingredient for your holiday cooking.

 White sweet potatoes (yams can also be used) are simmered in a creamy, cheesy sauce that is infused with chopped fresh fennel and shallots.
-This is topped with a mix of Kikkoman® Panko Bread Crumbs and Parmesan cheese, then broiled until golden brown.
+This is topped with a mix of panko bread crumbs and Parmesan cheese, then broiled until golden brown.
 There’s 3 Thanksgiving dishes done!
 3 you say?
 Yes!
 The gravy is made as the turkey cooks.
 Check out my tips and the recipe below.

 Tip #1: I like to refrigerate the turkey uncovered in the fridge for at least 2 hours.
 This dries out the skin and aides in getting a crispier skin when roasting.